 MERALOMA CLUB HISTORY

-In 1923 by Bill Edwards and 11 other swimmers from the Kitsilano area in Vancouver, Canada founded an amateur athletic organization called their club the Mermaids, and in the years following the club grew to include Canadian Football and Rugby Football.
-As the club grew to include other sports besides swiimming, the members developed a new name, suggested by Douglas Hand.
-Taking "Mer" from the original Mermaids, and adding "al" from alpha, "om" from omega (the first and last letters of the the Greek alphabet) and "a" from "always" the Meralom name was born and that is to mean "Mermaids, first, last and always".
+The Meraloma Club is an amateur athletic organization founded in 1923 by Bill Edwards and 11 other swimmers from the local Kitsilano area of Vancouver, Canada.
+They initially called their club the Mermaids.
+Canadian Football, Rugby Football and various sports soon followed and as the club grew to include sports other than swimming, the members developed a new name, suggested by Douglas Hand.
+He took "Mer" from the original Mermaids, added "al" from alpha, "om" from omega (the first and last letters of the the Greek alphabet) and "a" from "always" that was interpreted to mean "Mermaids, first, last and always".
 Later, the permanent Club motto found favour: "Once a Meraloma Always a Meraloma".
+Thus, the Mermaid Athletic Club became the Meraloma Club.

+The club even developed their own songs.
+For several years in the late 1920's and early '30's a women's swim team was part of the club.
 Women's sports returned to the club in 1973 after a 45 year absence, at first in the form of field-hockey and eventually, soccer, basketball, volleyball and touch football.
-The club currently has over 600 active male and female members in 6 sport sections.
-Rugby makes up over half of the members of the Meraloma Club.
+The club currently has 350 active male and female members and 100 associates in 8 sport sections.

 Eric Whitehead, former sports writer for the Vancouver Province Newspaper wrote: